Proposals by the New Mexican Government on Employment Matters

 The new government plans to expand the number of labor inspectors to cover a larger number of inspections to employers so as to verify their compliance with labor laws and regulations.

-In addition, updated inspection protocols and programs will be introduced for a variety of industrial activities, coordinated with tax and social security authorities; furthermore, inspection procedures will be improved in order to assure compliance with the law by employers in areas such as outsourcing schemes, social security registration, profit-sharing payments, and collective bargaining transparency.
+In addition, updated inspection protocols and programs will be introduced for a variety of industrial activities, coordinated with tax and social security authorities; furthermore, inspection procedures will be improved in order to ensure compliance with the law by employers in areas such as outsourcing schemes, social security registration, profit-sharing payments, and collective bargaining transparency.

 - Collective Bargaining.